knative/serving/docs/roadmap/monitoring.md

 * [M7] Implement the operator CLI to list components and tail logs and metrics.

 ## Contributor Contracts
-### Delivery Milestones: M8
+### Milestones: M8
 In this phase, we will define and implement the features for the contributor persona.
-* [M7] Define and implement contracts for plugging in custom logging, metrics, alerting and tracing backends.
+* [M8] Define and implement contracts for plugging in custom logging, metrics, alerting and tracing backends.
 We will not provide maintenance, rollout processes, etc for third-party monitoring, logging, or tracing extensions, though we may maintain a "contrib" directory for such contributions.
-* [M7] Add an extension for one managed solution (e.g. Stack Driver).
+* [M8] Add an extension for one managed solution (e.g. Stack Driver).

 ## M9 and Onwards
 * Allow namespace specific instances of default backends for namespace level access control.